opencog/atomese-simd/Design-G.md

 external object.

 But first, a distraction:
-The `ExecutThreadedLink` gathers results into a QueueValue.
-There needs to be a `NullLink` which says "execute me but discard the return value".
-But such a `NullLink` could naturally do serial execution.
-So ... it suggests that we need a "serial exec and gather the return values" as well as a "serial exec and discard the return values" link types.
-What names should they be given?
+The `ExecuteThreadedLink` gathers results into a QueueValue.
+The `ParallelLink` fires and forgets: it runs threads, dettaches, does not wait for completion; does not collect results.
+Also does not specify max-threads to use (because doing so des not seem to make sense, if one is not going to wait?)

 TODO List
 ---------
 Writiing the above, the TODO list expands:
 * The ThreadJoinLink should be removed from Atomese.
+DONE.